FOOLSLULLABY/FOOLSLULLABY/README.md

 # **JUST A HEADS UP!**
 I am never completely stable!
 However, i'm not gonna force 'you' to interact with care 24/7 since it won't quite matter!
 I *will* breakdown randomly no matter what is said or done!
+> I am currently diagnosed with GAD and PTSD!
+However, i'm looking into getting help for my dizzy spells and random moodswings!
 > That being said..
 I do LOVE hiding/sitting/cuddling, be it with an oomf or not!
 I am comforted by not being alone, even on games or so!

 '^' I'm in several fandoms that dislike eachother, its hell but its kinda funny!